-This simplified guide to logging Docker to Elasticsearch shows you how to send logs of containers into Elastic.
-Although there are many tutorials on to logging Docker to Elasticsearch, this one is different from all as it uses syslog-ng.
-Visualize them on a nice dashboard in Kibana.
-And you can download it all at the end of the post!
+A simplified guide to logging Docker to Elasticsearch.
+Although there are many tutorials about how to ship Containers logs to Elasticsearch, this one is different from all as it uses syslog-ng.
+It also works with Podman!

-In the last post I wrote about how you can enrich Fail2ban logs with GeoIP metadata and with other data parsed from the logs.
-This time I will show you how you can use syslog-ng to send them into Elasticsearch and how visualizing Fail2ban logs in Kibana can show you where the failed login attempts are coming from.
+In the last post I wrote about how you can create a central syslog server.
+This time I will show you how you can use syslog-ng to parse fail2ban log messages, enrich it with GeoIP metadata and send into Elasticsearch.
+You can even visualizing Fail2ban logs in Kibana to see where the failed login attempts are coming from.

 Your home network might already contain some devices or systems like a home server, a WiFi router, a media player, or home automation system.
 It is a best practice creating a central syslog server and storing logs of various sources in one place.